tmytek/tlkcore-examples/examples/Python/fbs_ft4232_example/README.md

 python ft4232_fbs.py
 ```

-Connecting opens the FT4232H and automatically pulses CS once — no need to
+Connecting opens the device and automatically pulses CS once — no need to
 trigger CS manually.
 Commands available in the session:

 | Command | Action                                    |